 Don't Ignore a Child Complaining of Back Pain

-LEXINGTON, KY -- (Nov.
-29, 1999) -- A child who complains of an aching back shouldn't be ignored, even if an initial X-ray exam doesn't reveal a problem.
-When children complain of back pain, about a third of the time there's a serious reason, whether due to an injury, infection or a tumor, according to information presented today at the 85th Scientific Assembly and Annual Meeting of the Radiological Society of North America (RSNA).
+A child who complains of an aching back shouldn't be ignored, even if an initial x-ray exam doesn't reveal a problem.
+When children complain of back pain, about a third of the time there's a serious reason, whether due to an injury, infection or a tumor.

 Other potential problems include infection and bone tumors.
 Osteomyelitis is a bone infection that can not only interfere with growth but also can destroy bone.
-Although not common among healthy kids ¾ only several thousand children contract it annually ¾ the infection is serious and must be treated before it causes permanent damage to the bone.
+Although not common among healthy kids, only several thousand children contract it annually, the infection is serious and must be treated before it causes permanent damage to the bone.
 And while cancer is rare in adolescents, bone tumors are one of the most common tumors in that group, with about 900 new cases every year.
 It is twice as common in males as in females.

-In a UK study, of 69 children complaining of low back pain, 21 were identified as having back lesions by bone scan, or a single photon emission computed tomography (SPECT), while X-ray detected problems in only 8 children.
+In a study performed in the United Kingdom, of 69 children complaining of low back pain, 21 were identified as having back lesions by bone scan, or a single photon emission computed tomography (SPECT), while x-ray detected problems in only 8 children.

 In a bone scan, the patient is injected with a radioactive tracer, which collects in the areas of the bone with high activity, caused by tumor, infection or trauma.
 The patient lies under a device called a gamma camera, which detects where the tracer has accumulated.
 "Abnormalities often light up like a light bulb," Kriss said.